 \subsubsection{Monte Carlo Dropout}

-The Monte Carlo Dropout can be used to estimate uncertainty in neural networks by applying dropout at test time.
-Multiple forward passes with dropout generate a distribution of predictions from which variance and entropy can be derived to assess uncertainty.
-In the context of our study, we could have opted to use this technique instead of training G classifiers.
+The Monte Carlo Dropout \ref{gal2016dropout} can be used to estimate uncertainty in neural networks by applying dropout at test time.
+Multiple forward passes with dropout generate a distribution of predictions from which uncertainty can be derived using any of the aforementioned techniques (standard deviation, entropy, etc.).

 \subsubsection{Bayesian Approaches}